billhails/RHAC-Rounds/README.md

 to view their own scorecards as well as providing summaries in chart form (bar and/or pie charts) based on round and/or distance.

+The sunset plugin is just a utility that displays the sunset and last light for a configured latitude and longditude.
+It's useful for our club when shooting in the evenings during the summer to know exactly how much daylight we have left.

 The <tt>wp-content/themes/</tt> is just a backup of the modified themes our website uses.